simon-bourne/MosquitoNet/README.md

 ## This project is still in it's infancy!

-I'm using it and it's working well for me, but if there's something you don't like, please log an issue or reply with +1 to and existing issue.
+I'm using it and it's working well for me, but if there's something you don't like or want, please log an issue or reply with +1 to and existing issue.

 ## Features